 Chromosome studies show trisomy 13, trisomy 13 mosaicism, or partial trisomy.

-The syndrome involves multiple abnormalities, many of which are not compatible with life.
-More than 80% of children with trisomy 13 die in the first month.
+More than 80% of children with trisomy 13 die in the first year.

 Complications may include: